Sporothrix schenckii

 - Histological patterns termed sporotrichoid, tuberculous and foreign body reactions.

-- Testing exudate for presence of asteroid bodies (yeasts surrounded by immune material, Splendore–Hoeppli phenomenon) is a low cost and sensitive diagnostic method.
+- Testing exudate for the presence of asteroid bodies (yeasts surrounded by immune material, Splendore–Hoeppli phenomenon) is a low-cost and sensitive diagnostic method.

-- Culture of infected material (pus, secretions, tissues) is gold standard for diagnosis.
+- Culture of infected material (pus, secretions, tissues) is the gold standard for diagnosis.

 - Use Sabouraud dextrose at 28 C for 5-8 days to grow the filamentous form.

-- Use blood chocolate, blood BHI agar at 37 C if want to grow the yeast form.
+- Use blood chocolate or blood BHI agar at 37 C to grow the yeast form.

 There's more to see -- the rest of this topic is available only to subscribers.